 Create Your Own Timeline

-We started with History as our theme for several years, which was a GREAT start, because then we had this amazing time-line on which to put EVERYTHING ELSE we did.
-After a while (three years), we got tired of History being the focus for the year, so we moved on to Science as the focus for the next year (or two, or three), then we chose Music, then Art, and so on.
+We began with Ancient History, then Medieval, then Renaissance.
+After three years, we got tired of History being the focus for the year, so we moved on to Science as the focus for the next year (or two, or three), then we chose Music, then Art, and so on.
 You get the idea...

 MATCH (like concentration) - where the "cards" are all face down and you flip a date card over and try to match the correct "rhyme" event that goes with that date.

 I KNOW - where we used them as flash cards and we would hold up one card (either date or rhyme) and everyone would try and say the date or event that matched.
 The first to do so, got that card for that game.
 After all the cards were gone, whoever had the most cards at the end, "won."

 We hope you see how fun it is to integrate other subjects into history.
 It's so EASY to do.
 You can study ANYTHING (art/artists, math/mathematicians, science/scientists, events - including things like natural disasters, animals, places, etc.) and add them to your history timeline according to their date or the date of an event that included that topic!

 It truly is amazing to see how they all wind in and out of each other!